When a patient submits a request through Patchs, it will first appear in the Unassigned Inbox.

 There are 3 options:

-- If the patient is registered at your practice and the carer is correct select Patient Registered and Carer Correct and this will unlock the request.
+- If the patient is registered at your practice and the carer is correct select Patient Registered and Carer Correct.
+This will unlock the request.

 Verifying a patient's identity and contact details